 - A-train Rail Trail Pocket Guide/Map: Click here to download the A-train Rail Trail pocket guide.

-List of A-train Rail Trail Amenities
+A-train Rail Trail Amenities

 - The trail has rest areas with benches and trash cans in some areas.